Damsara/centic_bids_flutter_app/README.md

 Once cloning the project
-Please navigate to the pubspec.yaml file and perform a get call in order to get all dependancies After the get dependancies have been taken, the project should run with no issues
+Please navigate to the pubspec.yaml file and perform a get call in order to get all dependancies After the get dependancies have been taken, the project should run with no issue

 For running builds on the terminal
 Type in command flutter run on the terminal to get a debug build